Nina Grunenberg: Later career

 In 1992 Die Zeit set up a new section named “The Knowledge Department” (”das Ressort Wissen”).
-Grunenberg was appointed to lead the division, a responsibility she managed concurrently with her other roles at the newspaper until 1994, by which time she had gained specialized expertise as an educational journalist.
+Grunenberg was assigned to head it, which she did along with her other responsibilities at the newspaper until 1994.
+By this time she had established special knowledge as an educational journalist.

 Between 2000 and 2009 she was the first journalist to become a member of the German government’s 32-member German Science and Humanities Council.
 After 2009 she continued to work for the council on a consultancy basis.

 Grunenberg was also a member of the PEN Centre Germany.